Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_picking_notes/tests/TEST_INSTRUCTIONS.rst

-- Open Inventory > Operations > Transfers
+- Open Sales > Orders > Quotations
-- Create a new Transfer
+- Create a new quotation for Deco Addict with product [FURN_7800] Desk Combination
 - In the Notes tab create a new note
+- Confirm the Sales Order and open the Delivery
-- Confirm the Transfer, the note is saved
+- In the Notes tab of the delivery the note from the Sales Order must be copied